 What is the current Hilton Honors offer?

-The minimum points required to trigger the bonus is 5,000 points, and you can purchase up to 160,000 points in a calendar year, excluding bonus points.
+The minimum points purchase required to trigger the bonus is 5,000 points.
+You can purchase up to 160,000 points in a calendar year, excluding bonus points.

-You should run the maths in advance and see if room redemption costs and availability will work for you to buy Honors points instead of paying cash.
+You should run the maths in advance and see if room reward costs and availability will work for you to buy Honors points instead of paying cash.

 Once you’ve clicked through, you’ll need to sign in to your account and the bonus will be visible.

-The usual price set by Hilton is 1 US cent per point, including taxes.
-Previously they have been sold for as low as 0.5 US cents per point:
+The usual price set by Hilton is one US cent per point, including taxes.
+Over the last few years, points have been sold for as low as 0.5 US cents each: